 Unfortunately, many homeowners are taken aback when they realize that their insurance company is underpaying or even denying their claim.

-If this has happened to you, you’re probably wondering if you need a lawyer to negotiate with the insurance company on your behalf.
+If this has happened to you, you’re probably wondering if you need an attorney to negotiate with the insurance company on your behalf.
 You probably have questions about what a homeowner’s insurance lawyer costs and whether it’s even worth it to hire one.

-In this article, we’ll discuss what a homeowner’s insurance lawyer costs and how they can help you.
+In this article, we’ll discuss what a homeowner’s insurance attorney costs and how they can help you.

 Many people think their family lawyer can handle their homeowner’s insurance claim.
 But family lawyers aren’t specialists in working with insurance companies, only a homeowner’s insurance lawyer is.